sveltejs/svelte/site/content/docs/03-run-time.md

 </script>
 ```

-> Context is not inherently reactive, if you need reactive values in context then you can pass a store into context, which *will* be reactive.
+> Context is not inherently reactive.
+If you need reactive values in context then you can pass a store into context, which *will* be reactive.

 #### `getContext`